ledminh/nail-supply-shop-v2/README.md

 ## Continuing Development

-Here's a list of tasks for the ongoing development of this project:
+Here is a list of tasks for the ongoing development of this project:

 - Implement a customer login feature.
 - Set up email confirmation for customers after checkout.
 - Enhance the user interface.
 - Incorporate additional animations to improve the user experience.